VertebrateResequencing/wr/.docs/dep-granularity/phases/phase2.md

 - The `queue` package stays green (phase 1's gate).
 - Dependency-bearing `jobqueue` tests are expected red until phase 4, and C2's two rewritten tests until phase 3; see "The green window opens here" above.

+## Phase 2 outcome (2026-08-26)

+Implemented and reviewed PASS. `make lint` 0 issues, `go vet -tags netgo` clean, `-race` clean on the four new tests.
+The full suite cannot produce a total while the green window is open (the runner aborts on the first failing lane), so the evidence is a run with exactly the ten expected reds skipped: **415 passed - 22 skipped - 29 packages**, reconciling as baseline 424 + 4 new test functions - 13 skipped lane-instances (eight single-lane functions, plus three shards of `TestJobqueueExecutionAndDependencyScenarios` and two of `TestJobqueueModify`).
+The reviewer confirmed **no eleventh red**: with those ten skipped the suite is entirely green, `TestServerWebI` and `TestSubscriptionReconnectResync` included, at load 116-118.
+Skips removed afterwards, checksums restored.

+### The green window, verified rather than asserted

+Every one of the ten reds was traced to its failing assertion.
+The seven waiting on phase 4's D1 add hook all show the *same* signature - an edge that must block resolves as satisfied, because `hasMembers` is false while `bucketDepGroups` says the group has been seen.
+Not one shows a different failure kind: no panic, no error, no wedged job, no lost key.
+The two C2 reds are the assertions the spec names, and `TestReliable4RecoveryDependencyPass` fails with `Expected '70' to be greater than '100'` - the spec's own predicted 70 transactions, arriving on the nose.
+The other shards of the two sharded tests are green (Execution a 9.5s, c 17.1s; Modify b 7.6s).

+### Locking

+All five rules hold on every path, error and early-return included.
+Rule 5 (no shard lock held across a call into `queue`) needs no test and cannot have one: the shard mutexes are unexported and every mutator returns `[]string`, so a caller has nothing to hold a lock across.
+The reviewer sharpened the reason - it is the *combination* of unexported shards and value-returning mutators, not the signatures alone.

+One margin worth recording: `apply` iterates `slices.Sorted(maps.Keys(muts))`, so group shards are taken in a total order even if the one-at-a-time rule were broken.
+Rule 2 is belt-and-braces, not the sole protection.
+Confirming it still matters took the faithful violation - holding every group shard at once in *map* order, since sorted order would not deadlock - which fails test 10 at its 120 s deadline.

+### Mutations re-run by the reviewer

+Six, all producing named failures rather than a package-wide panic: rekey leave-before-join (test 7 `:159`), rekey locking in call order (test 12 `:257` in 11.6 s), all-group-shards-at-once (test 10 `:218`), asking the seen-cache for every declared group instead of only the memberless ones (`:568`, the TxN==0 assertion), and three separate resolution-rule mutations pinning the five-case partition (`:573`, `:579`/`:607`, `:564`/`:609`).
+The A3 restore-a-`bucketDTK`-write mutation produced two named failures rather than the reported three - GoConvey's `FailureHalts` masks the siblings - which is cosmetic; the guarantee is pinned.

+### Judgement calls upheld, one for a corrected reason

+- `prepareNewJobs` 10 -> 9 returns: forced, and `//nolint:dogsled` is still needed.
+- `depReader.depGroupEverSeen` kept with no caller: upheld, but the implementor's reason was inverted.
+C1's wrapper needs the method *because* it stays in the interface - so the real justification is spec fidelity (the New-symbols block removes only `retrieveIncompleteJobKeysByDepGroup`), not a downstream need.
+- Three `&Server{}` literals initialised rather than making `hasMembers`
+  nil-safe: upheld, and this is the one that matters.
+A nil-safe `hasMembers` returns "no live members", which resolves a group *with* live members as satisfied - converting a missing initialisation into precisely the silent wrong-order execution this spec exists to prevent.
+A nil map panics loudly instead. **Any new hand-built `Server` reaching the add, modify or recovery paths needs `depGroups: newDepGroupMembers()`.**

+### Non-blocking, for later phases

+- **C2 should consolidate, not duplicate:** `TestDepGranularityDependencyKeys`' resolution Conveys are what C2 rewrites `TestReliable4DependencyResolutionUnchanged` into, and its last Convey duplicates `TestReliable4DependencyFreeTxCost`'s first.
+A spec-ordering artifact.
+- `incompleteEssenceJobKeys`' middle return is always nil and now discarded at its one call site (`dependency.go:181`) - narrow it to `([]string, error)`.
+- `resolveDependencyChunk`'s doc comment enumerates what runs inside the read transaction; it now also takes a shard mutex via `hasMembers` (O(1) map op, never I/O, so no rule-1 concern) and one clause would keep it true.
+- `dgRekeyDeadline` lacks `dgChurnDeadline`'s "hang detector, not a latency budget" note - the note is what stops a future agent A/B-ing a phantom.
+- `reliable4_dependency_tx_test.go:168` names the deleted `incompleteJobKeys` in a historical note; C2 does not own it.
+- `add(depGroups, "")` records a job-key entry contributing no group member, so `memberships()` and the job map disagree until removal.
+Unreachable (job keys are 32-hex); a one-line empty-key guard removes the asymmetry.
+- `depgroups_test.go` borrows `webiEcho1` from `serverWebI_test.go`.